 Pro Divisions: $30 goes to the purse

 TROPHY ONLY: $13 ($5 course donation + $8 players pack)

 DISC GOLF REGISTRATION

-Cashless. send and email to [email disguise] to reserve your spot.
+Cashless. send and email to [email redacted] to reserve your spot.
 Please indicate Name, email address, phone, division.

 ATTENTION ALL BAGGERS: Don't do it, we know who you are and you will be placed in your appropriate division.

 Foz has worked his usual magic and has a nice montage of images of those of us brave enough to have played saturday.....he posted them on discgolfers R us....

 peter kunoff January 11, 2009 at 10:18am

 crazy fun, difficult conditions, fun sledding home as well!